-Many users of Split leverage automated testing tools as part of their QA process, and run those automations against the deployed splits to identify potential regressions when releasing new features.
+Many users of Split leverage automated testing tools as part of their QA process, and run those automations against the deployed feature flags to identify potential regressions when releasing new features.

 Typically, these regression tests will run using every treatment, and you will want to avoid any manual intervention as you cycle between test runs.